vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transform-Self-Attention.md

 The majority of model's performance comes from translation-invariant positional embeddings.
 The positional embeddings are used similarly to a key matrix in a self-attention.
 But there is no softmax function used.
-Then the embeddings are trained, but are independ of the inputs (static).
+Then the embeddings are trained, but are independent of the inputs (static).
 And every output position has a separate key.

 If self-attention is differentiable querying of a key-value store,